reiddraper/data-traceability/data-traceability.markdown

 As data was processed and transformed into roll-ups or learned-data, we would preserve the list of sources that went into creating that new piece of data.
-This allowed us to trace the final data product back to its consituent parts.
+This allowed us to trace the final data product back to its constituent parts.

 ### Weighting sources.